Corporate Social Responsibility

 Environmental Impact

-We have increased our re-cycling, introduced low voltage lighting and try to ensure that any old (but functioning) IT equipment is donated to local charities & schools.
-We also provide second hand legal textbooks to the International Law Book Facility who then distribute them to not for profit organisations in need.
+We have increased our recycling, introduced low-voltage lighting, and try to ensure that any old (but functioning) IT equipment is donated to local charities and schools.
+We also provide second-hand legal textbooks to the International Law Book Facility, which distributes them to not-for-profit organisations in need.

 Employer Supported Volunteering Policy

 Community and voluntary sector organisations often have low budgets and greatly value enthusiastic volunteers with specialist skills, expertise and knowledge.
-Life can be hectic though, and it is not always easy to take time away from our busy work, personal and family lives.
+Life can be hectic and it is not always easy to take time away from our busy work, personal, and family lives.

 To demonstrate BCL’s commitment to volunteering, 1 day’s paid ‘Employer Supported Volunteering Day’ per annum is available to all staff and partners in addition to their normal annual leave.
 Participation is encouraged to support local causes, take part in team challenges to support our chosen charities, or to support one off events in the community.